mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

-1. The `Includes` field serves to reference a set of `CompositeDeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes, capacities and consumed capacity it definces explicitly.
+1. The `Includes` field serves to reference a set of `CompositeDeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes, capacities and consumed capacity it defines explicitly.
 If the referenced `CompositeDeviceMixin` specifies consumed capacity through the `SharedCapacityConsumed` list, the reference must also include the name of the capacity pool from which the capacity will be drawn.